QuineDot/rust-learning/src/dyn-any.md

 The code example just above still compiles, so internally the types are either still subtypes of each other, or some other coercion is possible even though they are not subtypes of each other.
-In either case, it is unintuitive that they are nonetheless distinct types.
+In either case, it may be unintuitive that they are nonetheless distinct types.

 ## Built-in `dyn` implementation precedence considerations